FactEngineCommunity/Boston/README.md

 Enterprise Ready
 ================
 Supports Projects, Users, Groups, Functions, Roles, Permissions in a client-server configuration.
 May be virtualised with peer-2-peer model management between users.
+Contact www.factengine.ai for Boston Enterprise support with Boston Server managing peer-2-peer relationships.

+Or run as stand-alone Windows application.

 Database
 =========